ANRGUSC/Jupiter/README.md

 The Jupiter system has three
 main components:
- * Execution Profiler
+ * Execution Profiler (EP)
  * DRUPE (Network Profiler)
  * Task Mappers
  * CIRCE (Dispatcher)

 ### Profilers
 Jupiter comes with two different profiler tools: DRUPE (Network and Resource Profiler) and an one time Execution Profiler.

 [DRUPE](https://github.com/ANRGUSC/DRUPE)  is a tool to collect information about computational resources as well as network links between compute nodes in a dispersed computing system to a central node.
 DRUPE consists of a network profiler and a resource profiler.

 The onetime Execution Profiler is a tool to collect information about the computation time of the pipelined computations described in the form of a directed acyclic graph (DAG) on each of the networked computation resources.
 This tool runs a sample execution of the entire DAG on every node to collect the statistics for each of the task in the DAG as well as the makespan of the entire DAG.

 ### Task Mappers

-Jupiter comes with three different task mappers: HEFT, WAVE Greedy, WAVE Random;
-to effciently map the tasks of a DAG to the processors such that the makespan of the pipelines processing is optimized.
+Jupiter comes with the following task mappers: HEFT and HEFT Balanced.
+These mappers effciently map the tasks of a DAG to the processors such that the makespan of the pipelines processing is optimized.

 [HEFT](https://github.com/oyld/heft.git) i.e., Heterogeneous Earliest Finish
 Time is a static centralized algorithm for a DAG based task graph that efficiently maps the tasks of the DAG into the processors by taking into account global information about communication delays and execution times.

-[WAVE](https://github.com/ANRGUSC/WAVE) is a distributed scheduler for DAG type task graph that outputs a mapping of tasks to real compute nodes by only taking into acount local profiler statistics.
+[WAVE (supported in v4.0 and under, see releases)](https://github.com/ANRGUSC/WAVE) is a distributed scheduler for DAG type task graph that outputs a mapping of tasks to real compute nodes by only taking into acount local profiler statistics.
 Currently we have two types of WAVE
 algorithms: WAVE Random and WAVE Greedy.